boada/data-science-interviews/answered.md

 **What is backpropagation?
 How does it work?
 Why do we need it? ‍⭐️**

-It is an algorithm for determining how (in direction and magnitude) a single training example would like to nudge the weights and biases of each neuron in a neural network, to cause the most rapid decreases in the cost function.
-In an ideal gradient descent, you do this for each training example, and then average the desired changes demanded by all of the training examples.
-Since that is computationally infeasible, one typically uses stochastic gradient descent instead (another subject)-- randomly divide the data into mini-batches, and compute each step with respect to a mini-batch, going through all mini-batches.
+Backpropagation is the algorithm used for training neural networks.
+It begins by determining, for each data point in the training set, how (in direction and magnitude) that data point would like to nudge the weights and biases of each neuron in the network, to cause the most rapid decreases in the cost function (gradient descent).
+In an ideal scenario, you would do this for each training example, and then average the desired changes demanded by all of the training examples.
+However, since that is computationally infeasible, one typically uses stochastic gradient descent instead (another subject)-- randomly divide the data into mini-batches, and compute each step with respect to a mini-batch, going through all mini-batches.

 In backpropagation, you start with a single training example.
 You compare the current output to the desired one, and see what's the difference.
-Then you decide, for each neuron in the output layer, which direction its activation level needs to change (up or down) and by how much.
-Then, for each of these neurons, you examine each neuron in the previous layer and figure out which direction *its* activation needs to change (and by how much) to produce this effect.
-From this, you get an amount that the weight of each connection (of each neuron in the previous layer) to your neuron needs to change.
-You repeat this for each neuron in the output layer and average the results. *Then*, you repeat this process, except this time treating the second-to-last layer as the output layer and adjusting the weights connecting it to the third-to-last layer.
-Repeat the process, "propagating" the changes backward through the network, until all the layers in the network have been considered.
+Then you decide, for each neuron in the output layer, in which direction its activation level needs to change (up or down) and by how much, for the current output to change to the desired output.
+Then, for each of these neurons, you examine each neuron in the *previous* layer, and figure out in which direction *its* activation needs to change (and by how much) to produce the effect on the chosen neuron in the output layer.
+From this, you get an amount that the weight of each connection (of each neuron in the second-to-last layer) to your chosen output neuron, as well as the bias of that neuron, needs to change, in order for your chosen neuron to provide the desired output for that data point.
+You repeat this for each neuron in the output layer and average the results.
+But now notice that at this point, you have suggested changes to make to the *second-to-last* layer, just as at the beginning, comparing the output layer with the desired output gave you suggested changes for the output layer.
+So you repeat the same process, except this time you treat the second-to-last layer as the output layer, and adjust (a) the biases of the neurons in the second-to-last layer and (b) the weights connecting the second-to-last to the third-to-last layer.
+Then keep repeat the process, "propagating" the suggested changes backward through the layers of the network, until all the layers have been considered.

 <br/>